agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 <!-- Making a list of options -->

-**Making a list of options** by using these questions: What do you want to do in life?
+- **We make a list of options** by using these questions: What do you want to do in life?
 Provide exact examples of profiles that you would like to be like?
 What are the different career paths you think are available to you?
 Give one way how you would achieve it?
+These have in part been done in the last section and will be factored in.

 <!-- Rankingish your options -->

-**Comparing different options** based on Skills, Connections, Credentials, Runway, & Personal fit, job satisfaction, Impact
+- **We compare different options** based on Career Capital (Skills, Connections, Credentials, Runway), Personal fit, job satisfaction and impact.

 <!-- Write out key uncertainities -->

-**Write out your key uncertainities:** What are the things that you are uncertain about?
+- **We write out your key uncertainities:** What are the things that you are uncertain about?
 Can you quickly test them?
 Are they going to change your ranking largely?

-### Making the list

 Making a list according to 80k-hours sounds far-too-specific like "economics researcher focusing on global health", "marketing for meat substitutes" etc...

-As I am still young and agile, I am only looking to build fCC of course with a focus that I will be able to make large impact later.
-I I have no idea on what exact problem I would like to work or I would best fit in.
+I am currently looking to build FCC.
+I also need to consider if the FCC allows me to do lot of impact in the future.
+I have no idea on what exact problem I would like to work on or I would best fit in.
 So, the focus is on the choice of direction for **the next few years**.

-Furthermore if I miss something, I would like to put the onus on my reviewers of this essay a.k.a the 80k community, an STM and the decision tool to point it out.

-#### Career Quiz: recommended list of careers
+### Career Quiz: recommended list of careers

 The [80k-hours career guide has a career-quiz](https://80000hours.org/career-quiz/#/) of 6 questions based on which you get a few career recommendations.

-The **Career Q&A**
+**The Career Q&A**

 1. Could you become good at math, science or logic?
 Yes (outperform 80% of graduates)